 NY: water towers, yellow peril, and some loves

 Last week in New York was mostly wandering around neighborhoods, admiring the water towers, but one of the nights I attended a talk by John Tchen on "Yellow Peril."
-Some notes:
+Notes:

 Yellow danger, yellow claw, disembodied hands, the grotesque

-Racial attitudes are shaped by political anxieties: Melanie Klein’s theory of projection and paranoia: the Other is constructed to externalize social instability and conflict
+Racial attitudes shaped by political anxieties: Melanie Klein’s theory of projection/paranoia: the Other is constructed to externalize social instability and conflict

-Theory of Racial Triangulation: Y-axis is Inferior—Superior, X-axis is Outsider—Insider, and the outer boundary is “white”
+Racial Triangulation Chart: Y-axis is Inferior/Superior, X-axis is Outsider/Insider, and the outer boundary is “white”

 The real danger of the 1882 Exclusion Act was in the idea that “American" means "white"

-Other NY discoveries: Tenement Museum (my favorite wandering this trip), Hayden Planetarium (I almost cried…though I wish planetariums would conclude with an astronomer pointing out constellations on the ceiling, like when I was a child), and the most delicious yuba soba noodles.
+Other NY discoveries: Tenement Museum (my favorite wandering this trip), Hayden Planetarium (I almost cried…though I miss those childhood days when a voice would talk softly in the dark while pointing out constellations on the ceiling), and the most delicious yuba soba noodles.

 25 years ago